Arturony/Tesis_2022/README.md

 # How to Run the Game

 To run the game just simply clone the repository or download the zip file and extract it.
-Then open "Defensor de la cultura.exe".
+Then open "Defensor de la cultura.exe" inside tbe main folder.
+The game was built as an executable so it doesn't require to be opened with the Unity editor to play.

 # Technology Used